timlrx/timlrx.com/data/blog/2021-05-16-understanding-automated-market-maker.md

 Since the introduction of AMM technology, adoption and usage of decentralized exchanges have grown significantly.
 Uniswap is now in the top 10 cryptocurrency exchanges by daily traded volume, behind Binance, Upbit, Okex, Huobi, Coinbase and Bitfinex.^[Data taken from [Coinmarketcap centralized exchange data](https://coinmarketcap.com/rankings/exchanges/), filtering out exchanges with scores greater than 5, and [Coinmarketcap DEX data](https://coinmarketcap.com/rankings/exchanges/dex/)]

-It will be interesting to see how the technology gets applied into other markets or further innovations in the space to deal with different asset classes.
+I hope this article gives you a good introduction and broader appreciation of the AMM space.
+To what extent will algorithmic protocols successfully replace or complement traditional exchanges?
+Can decentralized governance of AMM protocol truly happen?
+Will AMM technology branch out from crypto to other asset classes?
+It's still early days in the space but an interesting one to keep track of.

 ## Related Resources